 If you’ve never been there you should definitely go.
 Climb the steep streets of this magic village to the end of the cliff and marvel at the breathtaking Mediterranean sea.
 Don’t forget to stop at the World-famous Fragonard perfume shop by the village gate on the way back.
 You’ll not miss it – the fragrance is divine!

 Ohhh, now back to the house plan…

 This cozy plan is super-simple – sleep on the loft and do everything else downstairs.
 Since climbing up a steep ladder can be a challenge for older people, don’t plan on convincing your in-laws to move into this mini house.

-Just a perfect floor plan for a cute cabin in the woods or a micro house for a student!
+Just a perfect floor plan for a cute cabin in the woods or a tiny house for a student!

 DIY building cost $2,100

 It can also serve as a perfect garden house – a.k.a. man-cave or she-shed.
-So get your tools out and make this low-cost DIY micro house your next weekend project.
+So get your tools out and make this low-cost DIY small cabin your next weekend project.

 Since there is not enough room for the bathroom inside, you may think of some kind of an attached solution by the back door.
 Of course, installing a composting toilet can easily double the price but you’ll have a piece of mind.

 The raised platform will protect you from flooding during the rainy season.
 Make some plans for a small opening window on the back wall for creating a natural airflow during hot summer days.